Carson Wentz Player Prop Bets for NFL Week 7 | Indianapolis vs. San Francisco 10/24/2021

 Matchup vs. San Francisco

-- In two matchups against the 49ers, Wentz averaged 202 passing yards per game, 7.5 yards less than his over/under for Sunday.
+- Wentz averages 202 passing yards per game in two matchups against the 49ers, 7.5 fewer yards his over/under in Sunday's game.

-- Wentz had a touchdown pass in both of those games against the 49ers, and threw multiple TD passes against them once.
+- Wentz threw a touchdown pass in both of those games against the 49ers, and threw multiple TD passes against them one time.

-- The 49ers are conceding 235.4 passing yards per game this year, the NFL's seventh-ranked pass defense.
+- The 235.4 yards per game the 49ers are allowing through the air makes them the NFL's seventh-ranked pass defense.

-- The 49ers have surrendered eight touchdowns through the air (1.6 per game).
-They are seventh in the league in that category.
+- At 1.6 passing TDs conceded per game, the 49ers defense is ranked seventh in the league.

 Recent Performances

+- Wentz put together a 223-yard performance against the Texans last week, completing 55.0% of his pass attempts and throwing for two touchdowns.

-- Wentz has racked up 853 passing yards (284.3 per game) and has a 69% completion percentage (60-for-87) over his last three appearances, tossing six touchdowns and zero interceptions.
+- Wentz has racked up 853 passing yards (284.3 per game) and has a 69% completion percentage this year (60-of-87) while throwing six touchdowns and zero interceptions over his last three games.

 Wentz's Indianapolis Teammates